Water Services

 Town of Penhold operates three high quality groundwater wells and two reservoirs.
 Testing and reporting is done to comply with Alberta Environment Drinking Water Regulations.
 Hydrants and main line flushing is performed twice per year.
 All residences are metered and the meters are read remotely on a monthly basis.

-If you have any questions about your water system, please contact the Public Works Department at (403) 886-4265.
+If you have any questions about your water system, please contact the Operations Department at (403) 886-4265.

 Check your water meter